 The cost of APCs varies, but is often between £1500-£2000.
 However, if the journal you're looking to publish in is covered by one our read and publish agreements there will be no added cost to yourself.
 The tab "What are read and publish agreements?" explains this further.

 If the journal you're looking to publish in is not covered by a read and publish agreement, there are a few options:

-Read and publish deals (also known as "transformative deals") have evolved as a result of changes in the open access landscape.
+Read and publish agreements (also known as "transformative agreements") have evolved as a result of changes in the open access landscape.
 In particular, these changes have been brought about by Plan S. Read and publish deals are blanket agreements with academic publishers that cover both the subscription to the journal (the "read" aspect), and the open access publishing cost (the "publish" aspect).
 These deals therefore allow authors from the University of Essex to publish gold open access at no extra cost, regardless of whether their work is funded.

 Our read and publish deal with Cambridge University Press allows you to make your publication open access in gold and hybrid CUP journals at no extra cost to you.
 To be eligible, you must be a corresponding author, and must be accepted for publication in one of these CUP journals.
 You must also have been accepted for publication between 1 January 2021, and 31 December 2024.

 In order to use this deal, you must use your institutional affiliation when you submit your research.
 For more information about the submission process, head to CUP’s read and publish agreement page.